matthewhirai/matthewhirai/README.md

 ## I'm a 3rd year computer science student at California State University, Long Beach

 - 👯 I’m looking for a SWE internship
-- 🥅 2020 Goals: Collaborate with others on projects!
+- 🥅 2022 Goals: Collaborate with others on projects and get a SWE internship!
 - ⚡ Fun fact: I love watching anime and going to the gym

 ### Connect with me: